It’s easy to avoid thinking about your income taxes until just before the April deadline. In fact, according to the Internal Revenue Service,

 Child tax credit

 It’s a tax credit, which means it reduces your taxes due on a dollar-for-dollar basis.
 However, there are income thresholds above which the credit begins to phase out.
-The full credit is for single filers with adjusted gross income under $75,000 ($150,000 for married filing jointly and $112,500 for head of household).
+For the 2022 and 2023 tax years, the credit provides of maximum of $2,000 per qualifying dependent child under age 16.
+To qualify, income thresholds for single taxpayers and heads of household are $200,000 ($400,000 for joint filers).

 While you cannot deduct contributions to 529 plans on your federal income taxes, most states with an income tax allow residents to deduct a portion of their contributions or receive a tax credit.

-3. Consider the advantages of healthcare savings accounts.
+3. Consider the advantages of health savings or flexible spending accounts.

 Both can reduce your taxable income for the year and be used to pay for qualifying medical, dental and other eligible healthcare costs.
 But be aware of their differences.